 A noted scholar of Middle Eastern politics will visit UT on Thursday, September 25, to present a public lecture about Muslim Brotherhood’s role in Egyptian politics.

-The Bearden Shopper News featured an interview with Michael Cohen, research assistant professor of history, about his book, Reconstructing the
+The Bearden Shopper News featured an interview with Michael Cohen, research assistant professor of history, about his book, Reconstructing the Campus: Higher Education and the American Civil War.
+The bookexplores how the war reshaped colleges.

 The Civil War changed a lot in America.
 Hundreds of thousands died.
 Millions of slaves were freed.
 And the country’s higher education system was transformed.
 A book by a UT history professor—which explores how the war reshaped colleges—is being honored with a prestigious book award.